Practice

 You don't need perfect implementation to start.
 Begin with one loop:

-1. Pick one hypothesis.
+- Pick one bet.
 Something you genuinely want to learn.
 Something small enough to test in a week.

 That's it.
 You've done one loop.